luisparravicini/curate-tl/README.md

  * Retrieves all the tweets it can, it stores them in `tweets.json`
  * It lists tweets that match the criteria for deletion and asks if you want to proceed.
 After removing them, it continues with the next batch.

+ It accepts the following parameters:

+ `-c` It reads the tweets from the local cache (`tweets.json`) instead of retrieving them with the api